TavoloPerUno/py_visualize_accelerometry/App start-up.md

 ## View bokeh app

-In a separate terminal on your local computer, ssh tunnel using the below code `ssh -N -f -L appport:computenodehostname:appport username@gardner.cri.uchicago.edu`.
+In a separate terminal on your local computer, ssh tunnel using the below code `ssh -L appport:computenodehostname:appport username@gardner.cri.uchicago.edu`.
 Keep this tab open.

 Open an internet browser on your local computer and go to this url: `http://localhost:appport/visualize_accelerometry`